 The CF (ConFlat) flange is the most widely used for high vacuum and UHV applications.
 Many gauges, instruments, accessories and feedthroughs are available on this flange system.

-The seal mechanism is a knife-edge that is machined below flange's flat surface.
-As the bolts of a flange-pair are tightened, the knifeedges make annular grooves on each side of a soft metal gasket.
+The seal mechanism is a knife-edge that is machined below the flange's flat surface.
+As the bolts of a flange-pair are tightened, the knife-edges make annular grooves on each side of a soft metal gasket.
 The extruded metal fills all the machining marks and surface defects in the flange, yielding a leak-tight seal.
-The CF seal operates from 760 torr (1013 mbar) to <1 x 10-13 torr (<1.3 x 10-13 mbar), and within the temperature range -196° C to 450° C (depending on material).
-Flange sizes in North America are determined by outside diameter (O.D.).
-In Europe and much of Asia, the internal diameter (I.D.)—actually the nominal I.D. of the largest tube that can be welded to a bored flange—is used.
+The CF seal operates from 760 torr (103 mbar) to <1 x 10-12 torr (<1.3 x 10-12 mbar), and within the temperature range -196° C to 450° C (depending on material).
+Flange sizes in North America are normally referenced by their outside diameter (O.D.).
+However, in Europe and much of Asia, the nominal internal diameter (nominal I.D.) of the largest tube that can be welded to a bored flange is usually referenced in their nomenclature.

 ConFlat flanges are offered in four versions— all relating to the bolt holes.

-Fixed flange: once welded to a fitting, it has its bolt-hole orientation fixed with respect to that fitting.
+Fixed flange: is a one piece design where the bolt-hole orientation is fixed with respect to that fitting.

-Through-hole flange: indicates a mating flange-pair accepts bolts that go through both flanges and is secured by nuts or plate nuts.
+Clearance-holes: Are through-holes that allow adequate clearance for bolts to go through both flanges and secured by nuts or plate nuts.